metacpan/metacpan-cpan-extracted/distros/D/Data-Text/README.md

 Creates a Data::Text object.

+The optional parameter 'text' contains a string, or object, to initialise the object with.

+## set

+Sets the object to contain the given text.

 ## append

-Adds data to the end of the object.
+Adds data given in "text" to the end of the object.
 Contains a simple sanity test for consecutive punctuation.
 I expect I'll improve that.

-Successful calls to append() can be daisy chained.
+Successive calls to append() can be daisy chained.

 The argument can be a reference to an array of strings, or an object.
 If called with an object, the message as\_string() is sent to it for its contents.